 The Farm Bill Explained and Why It Significantly Matters

-The 2014 Farm Bill expires at the end of the September.
+The 2014 Farm Bill expires at the end of September.
 With our current administration in The White House, it’s more important than ever for you to pay attention, and make your voice heard.
 This post answers the question, what is The Farm Bill and why should I care?
 Here’s why in simple English.

 The Farm Bill impacts farmers livelihoods, how food grows, what plants are grown and also covers programs ranging from crop insurance for farmers to healthy food access for low-income families, to educating farmers on sustainable farming practices.

 In short, The Farm Bill is the blueprint for our food and farming systems for the next five years and a major part of government spending, more than $489 million dollars between 2014 and 2018.

 The Farm Bill was born out of the (not so) Great Depression and Dust Bowl, brought into being by Franklin Delanor Roosevelt’s New Deal legislation.
 Among people who genuinely care, its original goals still stand today – to keep food prices fair for farmers and consumers, to make sure there’s enough food to go around and to protect and sustain the land, our country’s greatest resource.

 The Farm Bill is a complex piece of legislation built from a wide range of input.
 Members of Congress hold listening sessions to take the temperature of the country and what’s important to the people.
 Then both the House and the Senate Agriculture Committees draft individual bills, and they can be very different.

 After drafts are complete, they go to the full Senate or House and get debated, amended, and voted upon by its prospective group.